 - For General Category- Rs.600

 - For SC/ST/PWD- Rs.300

 The Department of AIHC & Archaeology, Banaras Hindu University accepts the admission of 77 total students (Male and Female) for its Master in AIHC & Archeology course in the prestigious university, Banaras Hindu University every year for its full-time two-year course with four semesters.

 The seats in this course of Banaras Hindu University is reserved as per the rules and regulations of the government of India.
 Physically Challenged students get a reservation of 3 % in all the programmes.

 The best part of getting admission to Banaras Hindu University is that apart from the quality of Education, there is an affordable Fee structure for the course as well as the accommodation facilities.
-The fees for this course in the Department of AIHC & Archeology for two years is Rs.
+The fee for this course in the Department of AIHC & Archeology for two years is Rs.
 4620 (approximately).

 While AIHC & Archaeology might not prepare students for coding-intensive careers, it certainly teaches plenty of skills that are valuable and are helpful in every sector.
-Students are required to have a few skills to excel in their course and eventually in their careers.
+Students are required to have a few skills to excel in their courses and eventually in their careers.
 Following are a few skills:

 - Excellent communication skills and knowledge in the concerned specialisation is essential.

 - Attention to detail and a focused bent of mind.

 - Involvement in fieldwork and other laboratory techniques.